hdrpknc/Reference-work/extension.md

 - [ ] create extension project in webide
 __________________________________
 #### get the extended app into the launchpad
+- [ ] negotiate with the responsible person for the system about catalogs and roles and
+how they should be defined to prevent anarchy.
+Or don't  :trollface:
 - [ ] create customizing-task on d frontend for launchpad designer
 - [ ] create z_catalog:
 > A Fiori catalog can include two components: